disunity-hq/disunity/docs/linux-on-windows.md

 There are numerous options for running Linux software on Windows.
 By doing so, we can maintain a single set of development procedures and tooling.

+Once you have setup WSL2 on your machine learn how to setup environments with it at [getting-started-win.md](getting-started-win.md)

 ## WSL 2